dveersingh000/CodeClause-Web-Internship/README.md

 - Integrate a backend server for storing and managing articles and comments.

 ## Credits
-Developed by [Your Name] as part of the Web Development Internship at CodeClause.
+Developed by Dharamveer Singh as part of the Web Development Internship at CodeClause.